Epistle of Barnabas: Midrash and gematria

 According to David Dawson, "the Jewish mind-set of Barnabas, evident in its choice of images and examples, is unmistakable".
 He says that the work's two-part structure, with a distinct second part beginning with chapter 18, and its exegetical method "provide the most striking evidence of its Jewish perspective.
 It is presented as a talmud or didachē ('teaching') divided into haggadah and halakhah.
 It uses Philonic allegorical techniques to interpret fragments of Septuagint passages, in the manner of the midrashim.
 Finally, it applies biblical texts to its own contemporary historical situation in a manner reminiscent of the pesher technique found at Qumran."

-The creative interpretation of Bible texts, that is most typically found in rabbinic literature and is known as midrash, appears also in the New Testament and other early Christian works, where it is utilized with the prior assumption that the whole of the Bible relates to Christ.
+The creative interpretation of Bible texts that is most typically found in rabbinic literature and is known as midrash, appears also in the New Testament and other early Christian works, where it is used with the prior assumption that the whole of the Bible relates to Christ.